Department of Fine Arts

 The Thesis Exhibition is accompanied by a Thesis Support Document; an illustrated, written document that is expected to be an insightful and scholarly sound explication of the visual work under scrutiny.
 The problems associated with the relationship between written and visual language are thoroughly understood by the faculty and expert examiners of the thesis.
 The Thesis Support Document is accordingly seen as the student’s perspective on the technical, historical, conceptual and theoretical aspects of the development of their work during the program.
 The Thesis Support Paper is supervised by the faculty responsible for the series of Graduate Seminar courses and in consultation with the student’s Committee.
 The faculty member responsible for the graduate seminar will provide constructive feedback relating to the grammar, sentence structure, flow, content and general editing of your written statement.
 Your Committee will also provide assistance in these areas.
 You must provide your Committee and the faculty responsible for the graduate seminar with copies of your thesis support paper at least two weeks prior to the submission deadline for your external examiner.
 You must also have approval from your committee members before you send the support paper to the external assessor.

 Thesis Examiners expect to read evidence of an appropriate acknowledgement of the historical precedents of the candidate’s work, and an understanding of relevant theoretical issues in a document that is formally well-structured and grammatically correct with all secondary sources properly documented in footnotes and a Bibliography.
-These must be in accordance with the standards set out by the Graduate studies Office.
-Students should thoroughly familiarize themselves with UW Thesis Regulations on the GSO website.
+These must be in accordance with the standards set out by Graduate Studies and Postdoctoral Affairs.
+Students should thoroughly familiarize themselves with UW Thesis Regulations on the GSPA website.

 The Support Document has a list of required content.
 How and in what order these are addressed is discussed between the student, Committee and Seminar leader.

 Abstract based on the essay that follows (functions as a preface to the text).